caburj/caburj.github.io/caburj.github.io/README.md

 # Remember

-After build, transfer the file to the root folder.
+after build, copy the files in build folder and replace those in the root.